pivotal/docs-tap/install-general.md

 If you have an earlier version of the Tanzu CLI installed, do the following before you install the plugins.
-For instructions on installing plugins, see [Install the Tanzu CLI Plugins](#install-the-tanzu-cli-plugins).
+For instructions on installing plugins, see [Install the Tanzu CLI Plugins](#install-the-tanzu-cli-plugins) below.

 To remove plugins from earlier versions of the Tanzu CLI: